Graduate Program

 Teaching requirements

-For students pursuing a “traditional” MTE path, the required 15 units could be completed by assisting with 1-2 courses.
-IMSE students who choose to follow the MTE path will be assigned to assist with courses where they will engage with the students in recitation/discussion sections, small groups, or laboratory settings.
+The MTE consists of serving as an Assistant in Instruction (AI).
+AIs engage with students in recitation/discussion sections, small groups, or laboratory settings.
 They may also be asked to prepare and present guest lectures.
-The course instructor will be expected to provide the appropriate mentoring during the MTE, and will provide a summary of the teaching activities and expectations required successful completion of the MTE, prior to the IMSE student being assigned to the course.
-The mentor will also indicate the total number of teaching units (hours) completed and provide feedback to the student and IMSE Graduate Studies Director at the end of the course.
+The course instructor will be expected to provide the appropriate mentoring during the MTE and will provide a summary of the teaching activities and expectations required for the successful completion of the MTE prior to the IMSE student being assigned to the course.
+The mentor will also indicate the total number of hours completed and provide feedback to the student and IMSE DGS at the end of the course.
+In general, and by agreement with the dissertation advisor’s home department, students will complete 20 MTE units by assisting with 2 courses, typically in their research advisor’s department, by the end of the third year in the program.
+Students must register for EGS 8010 Mentored Teaching Experience, Section 39, Materials Science and Engineering.

 Year 1